 Vertical Presses with Rotary Tables

 Compared to horizontal molding machines, vertical presses are usually more versatile and efficient.
 At PDI Molding, we pair our vertical press with a rotary table, which allows us to make the mold and insert the part at the same time.
 A rotary table holds two B halves of a mold so the operator is able to add inserts to one B half while the second B half is molding product and mating with the A half.
-Vertical presses that use rotary tables are precise and methodical, making them ideal for processing complex inserts.
+Vertical presses that use rotary tables are precise and methodical, making them ideal for processing complex inserts via plastic insert molding.

 Engineering-Grade Plastics